neyer/dewDrop/README.md

   dewDrop is a simple formal language for use on social networks.

-  anyone can make statements in dewDrop, and anyone can aggregate those statements to reach conclusions using all the knowledge of their social graph. only the people you trust - directly or transitively - will have their statements weighted.
+  Anyone can make statements in dewDrop, and anyone can aggregate those statements to reach conclusions using all the knowledge of their social graph.
+Only the people you trust - directly or transitively - will have their statements weighted when you build conclusions.

+Think wikipedia, with a different official article for each user, depending upon who that user trusts.
+Anyone can add statements, but how you arrange those statements is up to you.

 # why